• Skip to main content

 • deshi – でし : one conjugation of the auxiliary verb, “desu”, which is used after a noun or adjective to make it polite.
 In the example, this is used after “kirei” to make it sound polite.

 This is another typical usage of “mayonaka”.
-In this example, it works together with “no” to modify the meaning of “tsuki”.
-Anyway, when we want to say “midnight” in Japanese, this word would be a very good choice.
+In this example, it works as a part of the noun phrase, “mayonaka no tsuki”, which means ‘midnight moon’ in Japanese.
+When we want to say “midnight” in Japanese, anyway, this noun is a very good option.

 Summary

-In this blog post, I’ve explained “mayonaka” in detail based on its kanji expression.
+In this blog post, I’ve explained the definition and meaning of “mayonaka” in detail based on its kanji expression.
 And also, I’ve explained how to use it through the example sentences.
 Let me summarize them as follows.

 Hope my explanations are understandable and helpful for Japanese learners.